mvuo/SMALLSH/README.md

 # SMALLSH
-> Implements a command line interface similar to well-known shells, such as bash.
+> Implements a command line interface similar to well-known shells, such as bash, using C.

 ## Table of Contents